Frank Kendall 1940 - 2020 - Obituary

-Frank Kendall died Friday August 14, 2020.
+LANCASTER, PA. - Frank Kendall, age 80, died Friday August 14, 2020.
 At the time of his death, he was a resident of Willow Valley Communities in Lancaster, Pa.
 He was a native of Tuscaloosa, Alabama; graduated from the University of Alabama with a degree in Chemical Engineering; and was a member of the Alabama tennis team.

 He began his work career for Exxon in Texas and worked for them and their affiliates for 38 years in Texas, New Jersey, New York and, for the last 15 years of his career, in Greensboro, North Carolina.